If you have visited Veazie.org recently, please REFRESH this page to ensure you have the latest update for this page

 In 1891, "Veazie Arthur H Mrs" is listed1735 in the Rochester city directory, boarding at 21 N Union.
 Arthur doesn't appear in that issue of the directory.

 In 1914, the will of Emma L Perrin Veazie Brown, who died in Buffalo (NY) on Aug 17, 1913, was admitted4802 to probate, leaving an estate of $6000.
 The will was contested by Arthur H Veazie, whether the decedent was married to Charles F Brown after its execution.
 Hillman800, citing a deposition by Arthur in the estate records for Emma Veazie in Monroe County Surrogate Court files, and the article cited above provide an interesting story.
 Arthur had befriended Emma Perrin in Rochester in 1884.
 In 1886, he moved to Minnesota, and Emma followed him there.
-In 1889, they returned to Rochester, and decided to marry.
+(Arthur H Veazie appears1735 in the City Directory for Minneapolis, MN, in 1888, 1890 and 1894, a trimmer salesman for M Roeller & Co.
+Arthur H Veazie, "carriage trimmer," appears in the Richmond, VA, City Directory, in 1897 and 1898) In 1889, they returned to Rochester, and decided to marry.
 However, the minister was on vacation so they decided to live together as if married; Emma took his name.
 In 1893, Emma left him and lived with Charles F Brown in Wilkinsburg, PA, for some 12 years.
 No record of marriage for Emma and Charles was established.
 She used the name Emma L Veazie in business matters and spoke of Charles as her friend.
 In the petition for probate, Brown claimed he was her husband.
 The county surrogate found that the woman never married either man.
 Brown received the bulk of the estate.
 By Dec, 1913, Arthur was a patient in Grahams Hospital in Rochester.

 Hillman800, citing the Feb 1916 will of Arthur's mother, Harriet Veazie, states that Arthur had been an invalid for many years at that time.